1 Pre-purchase Home Inspections for the Buyer

 Due to the increased risk of fire, many insurance companies will not provide coverage for homes with solid aluminum wiring, fused panels, or specific recalled panel brands.

-The items above are not exhaustive, but they represent findings that would entail significant expense.
-Ensure your investment is sound - email OSHI today to schedule a thorough professional inspection.
+The items above are by no means exhaustive, but they represent findings that would entail significant expense.